Zand-i Wahman yasn

 The Zand-i Wahman Yasn is a medieval Zoroastrian apocalyptical text in Middle Persian.
 It professes to be a prophetical work, in which Ahura Mazda gives Zoroaster an account of what was to happen to the behdin (those of the "good religion", i.e. the Zoroastrians) and their religion in the future.
 The oldest surviving manuscript (K20, in Copenhagen) is from about 1400, but the text itself is older, written and edited over the course of several generations.

 The work is also known as the Bahman Yasht and Zand-i wahman yasht.
 These titles are scholastic mistakes, in the former case due to 18th century Anquetil Du Perron, and the latter due to 19th century Edward William West.
 The text is neither a Yasht, nor is it in any way related to the Avesta's (lost) Bahman Yasht (see note below).
 Chapter and line pointers to the Zand-i Wahman Yasn are conventionally abbreviated ZWY, and follow the subdivisions defined in the 1957 Anklesaria translation.
 These subdivisions differ from those used in earlier translations.

 The text survives in two versions: a Middle Persian version in Pahlavi script, and in a Pazand transliteration with commentary in Avestan script.
 From the scholastic point of view, the work is enormously interesting for the study of religion.
 While the text is superficially an Iranian one, there is some question whether some of the details are Iranian adaptions from alien sources.
-Arguments for both an indigenous origin (with loaning to Judeo-Christian tradition), and vice versa (borrowing from Semitic and Hellenistic sources) have been put forward.
+Arguments for both an indigenous origin (with loaning to Judeo-Christian-Islamic tradition), and vice versa (borrowing from Semitic and Hellenistic sources) have been put forward.
 A connection to the Hellenistic Oracles of Hystaspes is generally acknowledged.
 That text, unlike most works attributed to Pseudo-Zoroastrian authors, was apparently based on genuine Zoroastrian traditions.